Apply for a credit card online using these simple steps.

-How to apply for a credit card on finder.com.au
+How to apply for a credit card and balance transfer on finder.com.au

 Details you need to provide

 - Personal details.
-Details such as your title, name, date of birth, marital status, whether you have any dependent children, your drivers licence number (if applicable), your Australian residency status as well as whether you are an existing customer of the bank will be required.
+Details such as your title, name, date of birth, marital status, whether you have any dependent children, your drivers licence or medicare card number (if applicable), your Australian residency status as well as whether you are an existing customer of the bank will be required.

 - Contact details and address.
 Applicants usually need to enter up to two phone contact numbers as well as a valid email address.

 - Referee details.
-You'll need to provide the information of a referee.
-This usually needs to be someone close to you who has known you for a while, and they usually can't be living with you.
+Sometimes you'll need to provide the information of a referee.
+This usually needs to be someone close to you who has known you for a while, and cannot be living with you.

 - Income.
 This is where you enter your regular income from employment.
 If your monthly income is requested you'll need to divide your annual income by 12.
 Now, some applications could ask for an annual income, and some may even ask for your income after tax, so read each application carefully and remember to hover your mouse over the information button to get a better sense of exactly what information each field on the application is actually after.
 You should also check whether before or after-tax income is requested.

 - Monthly expenses.
-Enter your share of the rent each month and your share of the monthly living expenses.
+Enter your share of the rent or mortgage each month and your share of the monthly living expenses.

 - Assets and liabilities.
 In this section, you'll need to list whether you own any property, the balance of your other accounts, as well as the value of your other assets.
 The latter of which can include things like cars and computers and almost anything else you own of substantial value.
 After you've listed all your assets, you'll need to record your liabilities, including the total limit of all your credit cards, the total amount owing as well as whether you have any other loans besides your mortgage.